luitzifa/salt-pillar.get-inconsistency/README.md

     this is from my ext_pillar
 ```

 Well, salt-call succeed but how, where is the difference?
-It doesn't work, hello, cache-che-che-che-e-e-e?
+Still no success on the other side
 ```
 root@testhost[dev]:~ > salt '*' pillar.get foo3
 testhost: